-Released to Elsewhere: D-Class Personnel are assured that they'll be freed at the end of the month if they cooperate ("released like homicidal bunny rabbits into the wild", as said in the D-Class Orientation).
-Even if they manage to not get killed by the various monsters, artifacts, and testing procedures, they are still executed at the end of the month anyway.note Of course, SCP canon being what it is, there are interpretations they're forcibly kept as D-Class until they finally get murdered by a SCP.
+Released to Elsewhere: D-Class personnel are assured that they'll be freed at the end of the month if they cooperate ("released like homicidal bunny rabbits into the wild," as said in the D-Class Orientation).
+Even if they manage to survive the various monsters, artifacts, and testing procedures, they are still executed at the end of the month anyway.note Of course, SCP canon being what it is, there are interpretations they're forcibly kept as D-Class until they finally get murdered by a SCP.

 Replacement Goldfish: SCP-1976 was made by a man to be this for his family after he died of a brain tumor.
 He thought its powers would make his family see it as their husband and father, instead it caused his wife to think it was her father while his children weren't old enough for its powers to work.
 It currently causes anyone within its activation criteria who looks at it to think its their father while their real father becomes a stranger.

-Research, Inc.: the Foundation benefits commercially form their research.
+Research, Inc.: The Foundation benefits commercially from their research.

 Reset Button: SCP-2000.
 The article massively exaggerates the trope with relentless, non-stop technobabble and a very convoluted activation process, but is none the less played straight.